PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

 ![Selecting a group of students from the Groups drop down menu](images/conditional-release-groups.png)
 ![Clicking Save in the release conditions pane](images/conditional-release-save.png)

-!!!
-Tip

-    For more information on setting up groups in Ultra, please refer to the [Groups - Setup](https://vle-support.york.ac.uk/ultra/groups-setup/) guide.

-### Conditional release based on date/time
+#### Conditional release based on date/time

-1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow that appears.
+1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow.
 2. Click on **Release conditions**.
-3. Under **Set additional conditions**, click on the checkbox labelled **Date/Time**.
+3. Under **Set additional conditions**, click the checkbox labelled **Date/Time**.
-4. To set a content item to only be visible after a certain date/time, click on the checkbox labelled **Show on**, then select the date and time.
+4. To set a content item to only be visible after a certain date/time, click the checkbox labelled **Show on**, then select the date and time.
-5. To set a content item to be hidden after a certain date/time, click on the checkbox labelled **Hide after**, then select the date and time.
+5. To set a content item to be hidden after a certain date/time, click the checkbox labelled **Hide after**, then select the date and time.
-6. If you want students to be able to see the item in the content list, prior to the time defined in step 4, without being able to open it, under **When will content appear?** click on the radio button labelled **Show**.
+6. If you want students to be able to see the item in the content list, prior to the time defined in step 4, without being able to open it, under **When will content appear?** click the button labelled **Show**.
 Otherwise, if you want the item to be invisible until the time defined in step 4, leave this set to **Hide**.
 7. Click **Save**.

 ![Accessing the Release Conditions menu for an item in the Course Content area](images/conditional-release-visibility-menu.png)